Elevated-Standards/InspectorGadget/README.md

 # InspectorGadget

-Combines the different AWS Inspector Scan Results into a organized output.
+Pulls Scan Results using AWS Inspector API and combines the different AWS Inspector Scan Results into a organized output.
+And POAM Ready.